maxromanovsky/maxromanovsky.github.io/_posts/2019-07-06-coreos-k8s-home-baremetal-01.md

 I was never satisfied with "fat" Linux distributions for running containers, and didn't want to configure OS auto upgrades.
 Trying out CoreOS Container Linux sounded like a natural fit for my little pets.

+**Upd 2020-04-23**: I have migrated to [Flatcar Container Linux](https://www.flatcar-linux.org/), which is more or less a drop-in replacement for CoreOS Container Linux

 <!--more-->

 Anyway, I've decided to start with this: